terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/TilesLayout.txt

 **Creating screen**

-When ``<contextPath>/staff/create?form`` is called in request, Tiles constructs the layout and creates screen, as shown below.
+When ``<contextPath>/staff/create?form`` is called in request, Tiles construct the layout and create screen, as shown below.

  .. code-block:: xml